heroku/sf-functions-python/README.md

 ```
 System.CalloutException: Error during Salesforce Functions Sync Invocation.
 Ensure that
-function 'PythonFunctionsAlpha.hellopython' is deployed and its status is
+function 'PythonFunctionsBeta.hellopython' is deployed and its status is
 available ('OK', 'up').
 If issue persists, contact Salesforce Support.
 ```